Gwen-Bradbury/MS4/README.md

 - _Social Media Login_ - Allow users to login via social media accounts.

 - _Alternative Payment Method_ - Add Google and Apple pay.

+- _Order Tracking System_ - To keep the customers informed with the status of their purchase, it would be nice if the site provides the order status such as shipment information in order history and email notifications.

 ### Bugs and Fixes Implemented after Testing -